stevearrants/style-guide/docs/listsbp.md

 * Use parallel sentence construction.
 Start all lists items with verbs.
 * Avoid including links in a procedure list.

-We use two list types in Jitterbit documentation: bulleted lists and numbered lists.
+See [List Types](bnlists.md) for more on bulleted lists and numbered lists.